slampalo/misc/cheatsheet.md

 > **.gitignore**
 > (file names or patterns (like: libraries folders, secrets and sensitive info) listed here will neither be scanned, tracked nor committed by git, this file should be set up before continue.
-> Learn more about .gitignore, see: https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository
+> Learn more about .gitignore, see [page](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)
-> or you may find useful examples for different projects or languages here: https://github.com/github/gitignore
+> or you may find useful examples for different projects or languages [here](https://github.com/github/gitignore)

 > **Lifecycle**